 Smart decision-making is more complicated than becoming ‘data-driven’, whatever that means exactly.
-We know people can make better decisions if they consider relevant evidence, and that process is getting easier with more data available.
-But too often I hear tech advocates suggest that people’s decisions are just based on gut feel, as if data will save us from ourselves.
+We know people can make better decisions if they consider relevant evidence, and that process is getting easier.
+But too often tech enthusiasts dismiss people’s decisions as based on gut feel, as if data will save us from ourselves.

 Data+People=Better.
 One tech enthusiast compares IBM’s Watson to a hospital CEO.
 Ron Shinkman asks if it could “be programmed to pore over business cases, news clippings, algorithms and spreadsheets to make the same recommendations?”
-Actually, that’s what Watson does.
+Actually, that’s what Watson supposedly does.
 But Shinkman overlooks the real opportunity: To supplement, not replace, a CEO’s analytical skills.
-(Note: This is an excerpt from a research paper I recently wrote at Ugly Research.)

 Here’s another example of a claim that new technology will replace human intuition with fact-driven decision-making.

 You’re not the boss of me.
 There’s a right time and a wrong time to look at data.
 As Peter Kafka explains, Netflix executives enthusiastically use data to market TV shows, but not to create them.
 Others agree data can interrupt the creative process.
 In The United States of Metrics, Bruce Fieler observes that data is often presented as if it contains all the answers.
 But “metrics rob individuals of the sense that they can choose their own path.”

 However, people could do better.
 Of course decision makers frequently should ignore their instincts.
 Andrew McAfee gives examples of algorithms that outperform human experts, and explains why our intuition is uneven (we need cues and rapid feedback).